AyushmanTripathy/dots/Readme.md

-this repo comes with a `dots` script, used to backup files and push to the repo below command will retrive all the files in the `list.txt` file retriving `private.txt` requires the gpg used to encrypt in the first place
+this repo comes with a `dots` script, used to backup files and push to the repo below command will retrive all the files in the `list.txt` file retriving `private.txt` requires the gpg key used to encrypt in the first place

 ```shell
 git clone https://github.com/AyushmanTripathy/dots --depth 1